bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To finish installing the battery enclosure you need the following parts and tools:

-- The bag with one black penetrator nut and one O-ring left in it
+- The bag with one red penetrator nut and one O-ring left in it
+- Silicone grease
 - The 4 hole 3 inch enclosure end cap
 - 1 Penetrator wrench
 - XT90 to 3.5 mm bullet connector adapter
 - 1.5 inch piece of heat shrink
-- heat gun, hairdryer, or lighter
+- Heat gun, hairdryer, or lighter

+1. Remove the vent plug from the battery enclosure by turning counter-clockwise to unscrew, and then pulling it out of the vent penetrator.
+Put the vent plug in a safe place.

+2. Remove the rear flange with the 4 hole endcap from the battery enclosure.

-1. Find the bag that had the penetrator nuts and O-rings in it and grab the remaining red nut and O-ring.
+3. Find the bag that had the penetrator nuts and O-rings in it and retrieve the remaining red nut and O-ring.

-2. Apply Silicone grease to the O-ring.
+4. Apply Silicone grease to the O-ring.

-3. Install the O-ring onto the battery power cable penetrator.
+5. Install the O-ring onto the battery power cable penetrator.

-4. Install the battery power cable penetrator into the opening in the battery end cap.
+6. Install the battery power cable penetrator into the opening in the battery end cap.

 	<img src="/brov2/cad/brov2-battery-penetrator.png" class="img-responsive" style="max-width:900px" />

-5. Place the 1.5 inch long piece of black heat shrink over the end of the battery power cable penetrator.
+7. Place the 1.5 inch long piece of black heat shrink over the end of the battery power cable penetrator.

-6. Apply heat to the heat shrink using your heat gun, hairdryer, or lighter until the heat shrink is firmly attached to the penetrator and snug to the two wires.
+8. Apply heat to the heat shrink using your heat gun, hairdryer, or lighter until the heat shrink is firmly attached to the penetrator and snug to the two wires.
 You should be able to see the threads in the penetrator through the heat shrink.

 	<img src="/brov2/cad/brov2-strain-relief-2.png" class="img-responsive" style="max-width:900px" />

-7. Install the XT90 to bullet connector adapter to the battery power wire.
+9. Install the XT90 to bullet connector adapter to the battery power wire.

 	<img src="/brov2/cad/brov2-bullet-to-xt90.png" class="img-responsive" style="max-width:900px" />

+10. Reinstall the rear flange and end cap into the battery enclosure, and put the vent plug back into the vent penetrator.

 ## Optional Preliminary Vacuum Test